Georgia Labor Laws Guide

 Georgia overtime laws

-Since Georgia has no state labor laws specific to overtime pay — the federal provisions apply instead.
+Since Georgia has no state labor laws specific to overtime pay, the federal provisions apply instead.

-The FLSA does not require overtime pay for work on the weekends, holidays, or any other regular days of rest.
+The FLSA does not require overtime pay for work on weekends, holidays, or any other regular days of rest.

 🎓 Track Georgia overtime with Clockify